guisfits/easy-commerce/readme.md

 # EasyCommerce

 This project is a case study of a microservices application.
 It is inspired from [coolstore project](https://github.com/vietnam-devs/coolstore-microservices)

+Although that is a _monorepo_, each service will be isolated and run by its own.

 I **intend** to use: